TobiasVanDyk/Pico-MCU-from-Raspberry-Pi/TouchLCDst7789Pico/Readme.md

 The keys labelled [Cut], [Cpy], and [Pst] are cut, copy, and paste actions, respectively.
 VolumeMacroPad also turns the bottom left three keys to green if the either of the Caps-lock, Num-lock or Scroll-lock (Note 3), are active - refer to [**this picture**](images/lcd101.jpg).

 Other example macro's are opening an admin UAC powershell [M2] (Note 1, 4, 5) or admin command prompt [M5].
 [M1] is Alt + PrintSceen (Note 2).
-[M6] is an Enter Key, and [M3] opens the Run dialog box.
+[M6] opens the Task Manager, and [M3] opens the Run dialog box.

 * Note 1 - Because VolumeMacroPad is a trusted device (keyboard) it is able to bypass Windows UAC level 4 - see Note 4.
 * Note 2 - Some Mini-keyboards do not have a PrintScreen key.
 * Note 3 - Microsoft Office Excel still has a functional use for the Scroll-lock.
 * Note 4 - If the Macro Keypad triggers a Windows-based Macro or Shortcut Keys (including [**AutoIt**](https://www.autoitscript.com/site/)), it cannot bypass UAC.
 * Note 5 - The UAC bypass is time sensitive and keydelay3 = 500 may have to be adjusted in the program.
-* Note 6 - Change to Layout 1 to 4 by pressing VolumeMute consecutively.
+* Note 6 - Change to Layout 1 to 4 by pressing VolumeMute or L1 to L4 consecutively.

 ```
 Layout 1  Cycle through Layout 1 to 4 press VolumeMute [Vo] or [L1-L4] 3 or more times consecutively